Coll: Present day

+In January 2024, Coll experienced a 3.3 magnitude earthquake according to the British Geological Survey.

 Transport

 There are only two main roads on Coll.
 The main hub of the island is the island's largest settlement, Arinagour.
 Just over a kilometre (0.7 miles) south of Arinagour is the Caledonian MacBrayne ferry terminal.
 The ferry travels from Oban to Coll to Tiree; and a return trip from Tiree, to Coll, to Oban.
 The ferry between Oban and Castlebay on Barra goes via Coll and Tiree once a week.

 The airport on the island, (IATA: COL) is located between Uig and Arileod.
 Highland Airways who originally operated the route to Oban went into administration in 2010, but a new operator, Hebridean Air Services now operates the route under a PSO with flights to Oban, Tiree and Colonsay.
 The aircraft used for the flights are a BN2 Islander (G-HEBS).
 Hebridean headquarters are at Cumbernauld Airport, North Lanarkshire.

 Economy

+Agriculture, primarily land owned farming as opposed to crofting is one of the major employment areas on the island.
+There are also a few fishing vessels that operate from the island.

-In July 2012, Princess Anne formally opened the Isle of Coll's new community centre, An Cridhe, and hostel, Coll Bunkhouse.
+The Isle of Coll's community centre, An Cridhe, and hostel, Coll Bunkhouse was opened in July 2012 by Princess Anne.
 Owned and managed by the community-led organisation Development Coll, the new facilities were built to provide much needed amenities on the island and a social hub for the local community.
 An Cridhe now hosts a series of annual events such as a half marathon, the Coll Show, a basking shark festival, a bird festival and a chamber music festival, as well as a range of music, comedy, theatre and dance throughout the year.
+The centre also has a film club, Screen Coll.
+A remote outdoor disco is also held on the island.